dcdpr/did-btc1/chapters/Beacons.md

 ### Aggregation

 Three types of ::BTC1 Beacons:: are defined: SingletonBeacon, MapBeacon and SMTBeacon.
-Two of them, MapBeacon and SMTBeacon, support aggregation, i.e. the act of  committing to multiple ::BTC1 Beacon Announcements:: in a single transaction.
+Two of them, MapBeacon and SMTBeacon, support aggregation, i.e. the act of  committing to multiple ::BTC1 Update Announcements:: in a single transaction.

 How coordination between an aggregator and multiple ::Beacon participants:: is managed is out of scope, but one possible mechanism is outlined in “MuSig2 3-of-3 Multisig with Coordinator Facilitation” at [MuSig2 Sequence Diagrams](https://developer.blockchaincommons.com/musig/sequence/#musig2-3-of-3-multisig-with-coordinator-facilitation).